This page reviews the Device Management Black List feature.

-Cloud Hub consults this blacklist for references to hosts that will not be discovered and added to the Foundation database and used against the license limit.
+Cloud Hub consults this list for references to hosts that will not be discovered and added to the Foundation database and used against the license limit.
 This is useful when Cloud Hub discovers devices like templates and test servers in the same location where production devices are found.
-To start monitoring blacklisted hosts again, you would remove the host from the list.
+To start monitoring black listed hosts again, you would remove the host from the list.

 Figure: Status view of host group